rushang7/jwe-helper/README.md

 The receiver will get the above-defined `encrypted-object`.
 It will have to pass the `encrypted-object` as a Java `Map<String, Object>` object to the `JweRequest`.
 After decrypting, the receiver will get `protected-header` and `payload` as Java `Map<String, Object>` objects.

 ## Usage
+Working sample code for the two methods is present in the [JweRequestTest](./src/test/java/org/swasth/jose/jwe/JweRequestTest.java)

 ### Encrypt the object on Sender's end
 ```